 - Poor physical health, which increases vulnerability and thereby may increase risk.

 It is unknown how many elders are affected by abuse.
-A recent study indicated that approximately 11 percent of US elders had experienced some type of abuse or neglect during the previous year.
-The 2004 Survey of State Adult Protective Services (APS): Abuse of Adults 60 years of Age and Older suggests that approximately 381,430 reports of elder abuse, neglect, or exploitation were filed with APS across the United States in 2003.
+About 1 in 10 elders experience some type of abuse or neglect every year.
+The 2004 Survey of State Adult Protective Services (APS): Abuse of Adults 60 years of Age and Older, suggests that approximately 381,430 reports of elder abuse, neglect, or exploitation were filed with APS across the United States in 2003.

 Research also suggests that elder abuse is significantly under-identified and under-reported.
 It is believed that as few as 1 in 14 case come to the attention of authorities.